Information note on Regulation 18 (Wales)

 If, after 28 days, the risks have not been mitigated or a suitable plan has not been agreed, the local authority must serve a section 80 notice, (regulation 16(4)(b)) to ensure the improvements are made.
 Where any relevant person fails to take any remedial steps specified period in the section 80 notice, the local authority may take that step itself and recover expenses reasonably incurred by this action.
 Local authorities can no longer offer departures from PCVs, as explained in the information note on regulation 19.

-If the cause of the water being unwholesome presents a potential danger to human health and the cause is not due to the pipework/distribution system within a domestic premise, the local authority must serve a notice under regulation 20 on the appropriate relevant persons requiring action to be taken.
+If the cause of the water being unacceptable presents a potential danger to human health and the cause is not due to the pipework/distribution system within a domestic premise, the local authority must serve a notice under regulation 20 on the appropriate relevant persons requiring action to be taken.

 Where any relevant person specified in a regulation 18 notice fails to take the remedial steps set out in the notice, the local authority may take that step(s) itself.
 The local authority may recover any expense reasonably incurred by this action.